Skip to main content

 IRQ signals

-I had a thought, which is that I have two ACIAs (the one on the regular RC2014 serial module, and the new one on the MIDI module) and they both have a pin connected to the IRQ line on the bus.
+I had a thought, which is that I now have two ACIAs on the RC2014 (the one on the regular serial module, and the new one on the MIDI module) and they both have a pin connected to the IRQ line on the bus.

 They may both assert at the same time (both low) which shouldn't be a problem, but what happens when one is asserting (low) and the other is not (high)?

-According to the data sheet, that output is "open-drain (no internal pullup)" which, if my understanding is correct, means that when it's not pulling low, it's open, or hi-z, and that means you can safely connect as many as you like to the same line.
+According to the data sheet, that pin on the 6850 is "open-drain (no internal pullup)" which, if my understanding is correct, means that when it's not pulling low, it's open, or hi-z, and that means you can safely connect as many as you like to the same line.
 Phew!

 I'm learning things that I didn't originally know that I'd need to know.
 Unknown unknowns!